kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Choir

-- We have a new teacher for choir, Salva Tur.
+- We have a new teacher for choir, Salva Tur, an unpleasant man who thought we would like to hear his voice for 1 hour and 50 minutes of each class and then do 10 minutes of singing.
+- The choir course, aside from the bullying, was excruciatingly boring.
-- When I introduce myself as he's going around the class, he grins at me, "oh, you're Katharine", he says sheepishly.
+- When I introduce myself as he's going around the class, he grins at me in a knowing way, "oh, you're Katharine".
 - A little later he starts singing "it's too good to be true".
 - That evening on Twitter, an account named Salva, posts a dick pic.
-- I mention [dick pics on Twitter in January 2024](https://x.com/search?q=dick%20pic%20(from%3A1frgvn)&src=typed_query&f=live), right before choir class.
+- I mention [dick pics on Twitter in January 2024](../2024/january.md#dick-pics-from-the-choir-master), right before choir class.
-- About half an hour into the class, Salva's WhatsApp beeps and he looks at his messages.
-- Suddenly, he's enraged and he makes a fool of himself by talking about terrible things that happen to people.
-- I'm appalled at his behavior in class.
-He says things that would make parents stop their children coming to his class if they knew.
-- I also know someone had sent him my posts at that moment and, due to the guilt, he became uncontrollably enraged.

 ## Apes beating their chests